VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 After 2 weeks of work, we got at least some historical data.
 Trends predicted release date on 4 May.

-{% include image.html src="story-counting-2-weeks" alt="commutative flow for week 6" %}
+{% include image.html src="story-counting-2-weeks" alt="cumulative flow for week 6" %}

 #### 6 weeks of development

 After 6 weeks of work, the release date came closer.
 Trends predicted release date on 22 March.

-{% include image.html src="story-counting-diagram-explanation-trend" alt="commutative flow for week 6" %}
+{% include image.html src="story-counting-diagram-explanation-trend" alt="cumulative flow for week 6" %}

 #### 12 weeks of development

 We created more and more stories as we went.
 After 12 weeks predicted release date became 5 June.

-{% include image.html src="story-counting-week-12" alt="commutative flow for week 12" %}
+{% include image.html src="story-counting-week-12" alt="cumulative flow for week 12" %}

 #### 18 weeks of development